pixeltris/YgoMaster/Docs/Settings.md

 - `CardCraftableList.json` - a list of all craftable cards in the game.
 - `CardList.json` - a list of all available cards in the game (and their rarities).
 - `CustomDuel.json` - used to start custom duels (duel settings which replaces the tutorial duel).
-- `Player.json` - the player settings (created when the player is first saved).
 - `Settings.json` - the server settings.
 - `Shop.json` - the shop settings / all shop items.
 - `ShopPackOdds.json` - the pull rates of packs.